Sickle Cell Disease

 - Drink plenty of fluids before, during, and after exercise.
 Lack of fluids (dehydration) can cause cells to sickle.

 - Get regular rest breaks during vigorous exercise.

 - Stay warm.
-Exposure to cold air, wind, and water can trigger a painful event.
+Exposure to cold air, wind, and water can trigger a sickle cell crisis.
 Dress children in warm layers of clothing for cold-weather activities.
-Avoid swimming and playing in cold water.
+Your child should avoid swimming and playing in cold water.

 Folic acid supplements are often a necessary part of the diet for people with sickle cell disease, particularly if you aren't eating enough folate-rich leafy vegetables (such as spinach).

 Pain treatment for sickle cell disease pain varies depending on how bad the pain is and how long the pain lasts.
-Medicines that treat sickle cell disease pain include over-the-counter pain relievers such as ibuprofen and prescription opioids such as codeine.
+Medicines that treat the pain include over-the-counter pain relievers (such as ibuprofen) and prescription opioids (such as codeine).
 Opiate pain medicines are used under careful medical supervision.

-Some sickle cell disease complications are treated by surgery.
-These surgeries involve:
+Some sickle cell complications are treated with surgery.
+Surgery options include: